 I have played a game with my grandchildren where I give them choice of a piece of candy or a $1 bill.
 When they choose the money, I know that their parents have begun the process of teaching that child about the value of money.
-That, however, is just the beginning of the lessons that need to be taught.
+This, however, is just the beginning of the lessons that need to be taught.

 Money will be a powerful force in the lives of our children.
 They will not intuitively know how to handle it.
 Parents have the responsibility to teach these basic money management lessons.

 - People are more important than cool stuff.

 It is not the one who has the most toys that is happiest.
 It is the person who has done the most with his or her life.
 Happiness cannot be measured in terms of dollars, as popular philosophy teaches.
 “Many persons have a wrong idea of what constitutes true happiness.
 It is not attained through self-gratification but through fidelity to a worthy purpose.” — Helen Keller

 As the Bible says, “The love of money of money is the root of all evil.”
 We need to teach to value others more than we value money and to use our money to show what we value.

 If we want our children to be happy, we will help them understand this thought from Zig Ziglar, “The chief cause of failure and unhappiness is trading what you want most for what you want right now.”
 That warning applies to more than just money.

 Children typically want to spend money as soon as they get it.
 “I have heard that money talks but when I give it to my kids, all it says is, ‘Good Bye!”
 We must teach that money can often provide instant gratification, but that gratification leads to regret when they don’t have the cash to buy something that they want even more.

 - There is a difference between needs and wants